Irene Cortes

-Irene Rian Cortes (October 20, 1921 – October 28, 1996) was an Associate Justice of the Supreme Court of the Philippines and a law academician.
+Irene Rian Cortes (October 20, 1921 – October 28, 1996) was an Associate Justice of the Supreme Court of the Philippines and a law academic.
 She was also the first female dean of the University of the Philippines College of Law.

 Cortes was the third woman to be appointed to the Supreme Court of the Philippines after Cecilia Muñoz-Palma and Ameurfina Melencio-Herrera.

 Professor and Dean

 Cortes was born in Legazpi City, where she completed her intermediate studies.
 She studied law in the University of the Philippines College of Law, where she obtained her law degree in 1948.
 She then pursued graduate studies in the University of Michigan, obtaining from that university her masteral and doctoral degrees in law.
 Upon her return to the Philippines, Cortes joined the faculty of the U.P.
 College of Law, with which she would be associated for the rest of her life.
 She established herself as an expert in administrative law, among other fields.

 In 1970, following the appointment of Dean Vicente Abad Santos as Secretary of Justice, Cortes was named as Dean of the U.P.
 College of Law, the first woman named to that position.
 She would serve as Dean until 1978.
 During the 1970s, Cortes was also active in the Integrated Bar of the Philippines, chairing its Committee on Professional Responsibility, Discipline and Disbarment from 1977 to 1984.